LOADING ...

 And the best ribbons in the country

-Golden and precious stones
+Golden chains and stones

 No one knew from part of the land he came

-He nobly and with pleasant ease
+He spoke nobly and pleasant ease

-The bond is and difficult to untie
+The bond is long and to untie

-It's much better to be of it*
+It's better to be sure of it*

 was on his side, he won the lottery

-Now we'll forever be living the good
+Now forever be living the good life

 **"A leoga" means "alas".
-"N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the sentence like this, can just mean "oh", but it can also be a term of endearment, then pertaining to "sciln".
-So the way I think it makes the most sense is if we take "mo sciln " to mean something like "my story", ie., the story that she wished she were telling now.
+"N seo mo sciln" means "this is not my story" (or anecdote), and "", when placed after the sentence like this, can just mean "oh", but it can also be a term of endearment, pertaining to "sciln".
+So the way I think it makes the most sense is if we take "mo sciln " to mean something like "my sweet story", ie., the story that she wished she were telling now.